devunt/purple-line/LINE_PROTOCOL.md

 Informs about a received message that another user sent either to the current user or to a chat.
 The message field contains the message.

+The desktop client doesn't seem to care about the included message data, but instead immediately re-requests it using getNextMessages().

 * message = received message